 The sick are a very important and valued part of our parish community.
 Our Pastoral Care Ministry insures that all the sick are visited regularly and have the opportunity to receive the Eucharist and Sacrament of the Sick in their homes.
 If anyone is hospitalized, home bound, or seriously ill, we ask that a family member or friend call the parish office so that a Priest may visit them and offer them the Sacrament of the Sick.

 Request for Healing: Reconciliation and the Sacrament of the Sick are available upon request.
-Please contact Fr.
-Dillon at the rectory.
+Please contact our rectory.